Lakewood Center: History

 Consolidation in the department store industry led to several major changes at the Lakewood Center, as their large spaces began to turn over.
 Buffums shuttered in 1991 as a result of a company liquidation, while Bullock's closed in 1993 due to the bankruptcy of parent company R.H.
 Macy & Co.
 That same year, May Company consolidated its two department stores nameplates in the western United States - May Co. and Robinson's - into Robinsons-May.
-The southern Pacific Theatres complex expanded into the former Buffums in 1992, adding six more screens in the process, while the former Bullock's was demolished to accommodate The Home Depot, which opened in 1995.
+The southern Pacific Theatres complex expanded into the former Buffums in 1992, adding six more screens in the process, while the former Bullock's was razed to accommodate The Home Depot, which opened in 1995.

+In July 1996, a member of Death Row Records was attacked at Lakewood Center by Orlando Anderson among other Compton Crips.
+The member of Death Row had their "Death Row Chain" forcibly removed during a physical alterecation.
+Months later, a member of legendary Hip-Hop artist Tupac Shakur "Death Row" entourage noticed Orlando Anderson on September 7, 1996 in an MGM in Las Vegas after a Tyson-Sheldon.
+An altercation ensued between the Death Row entourage (led by Tupac Shakur) and Orlando Anderson regarding the stolen Death Row Chain, which ultimately led to Tupac's shooting allegedly by Orlando Anderson and his subsequent death on September 13, 1996.

 The original Pacific Theatres four-screen complex was shuttered in 1998 for a dramatic expansion and renovation, and reopened in 1999 as a modern sixteen-screen multiplex.

 Changes continued into the new millennium, as a new Mervyn's store was constructed adjacent to its original 1982 location.
-The new, single-level Mervyn's opened in August of 2000, with the original Mervyn's building then repurposed as a new wing of shops leading to a newly-constructed two-level, 210,000 square-foot Macy's - the first newly-built Macy's store in Southern California.
-At the same time, Montgomery Ward shuttered as part of a chainwide liquidation, ending operations in March of 2001.
+The new, single-level Mervyn's opened in August 2000, with the original Mervyn's building then repurposed as a new wing of shops leading to a newly-constructed two-level, 210,000 square-foot Macy's - the first newly-built Macy's store in Southern California.
+At the same time, Montgomery Ward shuttered as part of a chainwide liquidation, ending operations in March 2001.
 The former Montgomery Ward was then demolished to accommodate a new two-level, 160,000 square-foot Target store, which opened in October 2003.